 Our Team

-Pranet is a sophomore in Berkeley College at Yale, studying Physics, Economics, and Computer Science.
-He has grown up all around the world, but currently calls North Carolina his home.
-He speaks Hindi and Marathi with his family.
+Hi!
+I’m Pranet, a junior in Berkeley College at Yale, studying Physics, Economics, and Computer Science.
+I’ve grown up all around the world, but currently call North Carolina his home.
+I speak Hindi and Marathi with his family.

-At Yale, Pranet is involved in research on quantum computers through the Yale Quantum Institute.
-He also dances with Yale Jashan Bhangra and writes for the Yale Scientific Magazine.
-You can find him writing about movies and making music in his free time, while talking about the universe to anyone who will listen.
+At Yale, I’m involved in research on building quantum computers with the Yale Quantum Institute.
+I also dance with Yale Jashan Bhangra and am a Yale First-Year Outdoor Orientation Trip leader.
+You can find me listening to music, reading, and hiking in my free time, while talking about the universe to anyone who will listen.

 Swapna Sharma is a Senior Hindi Lector at Yale University.
 Before joining Yale in 2009 she was a Lecturer in Hindi at the University of Chicago.
 Swapna started her career as Hindi lecturer at the University of Leipzig in 2007.
 She had been engaged with a dictionary project for several years at Katholieke University, Belgium.